 Calibration of the electron volt spectrometer, a deep inelastic neutron scattering spectrometer at the ISIS pulsed neutron spallation source

-Fielding, A.L. & Mayers, J. (2002) Calibration of the electron volt spectrometer, a deep inelastic neutron scattering spectrometer at the ISIS pulsed neutron spallation source.
-Nuclear Instruments and Methods in Physics Research Section A : Accelerators, Spectrometers, Detectors and Associated Equipment, 480(2-3), pp. 680-689.
+Fielding, A.L. & Mayers, J. (2000) Calibration of the electron volt spectrometer, a deep inelastic neutron scattering spectrometer at the ISIS pulsed neutron spallation source.
+Technical Report (Council for the Central Laboratory of the Research Councils).
+Rutherford Appleton Laboratory, Chilton, England.

 The electron Volt Spectrometer (eVS) is an inverse geometry filter difference spectrometer that has been optimised to measure the single atom properties of condensed matter systems using a technique known as Neutron Compton Scattering (NCS) or Deep Inelastic Neutron Scattering (DINS).
 The spectrometer utilises the high flux of epithermal neutrons that are produced by the ISIS neutron spallation source enabling the direct measurement of atomic momentum distributions and ground state kinetic energies.
 In this paper the procedure that is used to calibrate the spectrometer is described.
 This includes details of the method used to determine detector positions and neutron flight path lengths as well as the determination of the instrument resolution.
 Examples of measurements on 3 different samples are shown, ZrH2, 4He and Sn which show the self-consistency of the calibration procedure.

 Citation counts are sourced monthly from and citation databases.

 These databases contain citations from different subsets of available publications and different time periods and thus the citation count from each is usually different.
 Some works are not in either database and no count is displayed.
 Scopus includes citations from articles published in 1996 onwards, and Web of Science® generally from 1980 onwards.